hung60129/ChROseq_2.0/README.md

 >**Tool path**: `/home/pr46_0001/cornell_tutorials/ChROseq_tutorial/tools/normalize_stranded_bigwigs4visualization.sh` <br>
 >**Appropriate type of compute node**: 24-core node <br>

 Noted that this bigwig merging job is different from the one in the TRE calling step.
 For TRE calling step, we merge bigwig files from ALL the samples WITHOUT normalization.
-For visualization purpose, we merge bigwig files for each of the experimental groups followed by a normalization process.
+For visualization purpose, we merge bigwig files for each of the experimental groups followed by a normalization process. <br>
 Some notes from Tim: "Bigwig signal is determined by two things: (1) number of reads (2) read length.
 In some cases, read length is variable (smRNA-seq, ChRO-seq).
 In these situations, normalization is tricky because you can't normalize accurate using a per read metric (unless you get an average read length like RNA-seq or represent each read as a single value regardless of read length).
 Here we normalize using total bigwig signal, "wigsum".
-This script normalizes to a total wigsum of 100,000,000. <br>
+This script normalizes to a total wigsum of 100,000,000." <br>

 First, source the shell script and tool path by the following commands: <br>
 ```